-Some of the most common charters we offer are eco tours.
-Our area seems industrious at times, but if you get away from land on our charter boat for a short eco tour, you will be amazed at all of the marine life and birds you can see.
-Our eco tours are a favorite among senior citizens, parents, children and our local schools for field trips.
+Some of the most common charters we offer are eco-tours.
+Our area seems industrial at times, but if you get away from land on our charter boat for a short eco-tour, you will be amazed by all of the marine life and birds you can see.
+Our eco-tours are a favorite among senior citizens, parents, children and our local schools for field trips.
 Our boat can carry up to 55 people safely, so there is no reason anyone has to stay at home!

 Galveston Dolphin & Harbor Tours